 I had an interesting conversation the other day.
-It forced me to re-evaluate some assumptions I didn't even know I had.
+It was one of those conversations that forced me to re-evaluate some assumptions I didn’t even know I had.

 Don’t you just love those kinds of conversations?

 I had mentioned to a friend that I worked for OCLC.
-The company is well-known in central Ohio and in the library community, so folks have an idea of the products we offer.
+The company is well-known in central Ohio, so folks have an idea of what we do.
 My friend asked what I did there.

 So I was completely unprepared for his response.